What are Negotiation Skills?

 ‘We would like to invite our valued Supplier Partners to join us on the Escalator to the Starship to Growth 2018!’

-A slick, professional, senior invite only, ‘Supplier Briefing Conference’.
-Hosted at some swanky location with lots of ‘Finest’ nibbles, a ‘Taste the Difference’ finger buffet and of course some ‘Extra Special’ Prosecco.
-Followed a few days later by the meeting that culminates in the humungous outrageous investment ‘Ask’
+A slick, professional, senior invite-only, ‘Supplier Briefing Conference’.
+And it’s hosted at some swanky location with lots of ‘Finest’ nibbles, a ‘Taste the Difference’ finger buffet and of course some ‘Extra Special’ Prosecco.
+It’s followed a few days later by the meeting that culminates in the humungous outrageous investment ‘Ask’.

-A cornerstone of the big multiples success at driving lower prices for customers whilst still driving corporate profits is their recognition that actually certain Suppliers at certain times actually help drive interest, innovation and excitement into their assortments.
-It is therefore sometimes it is beneficial to adopt a Collaborative approach to negotiation.
+A cornerstone of the big multiples’ success at driving lower prices for customers whilst still driving corporate profits is their recognition that actually certain Suppliers at certain times actually help drive interest, innovation and excitement into their assortments.
+Therefore sometimes it is beneficial to adopt a collaborative approach to negotiation.

 This is the world of the genuine JBP (one that actually has a J in it!).
 They see the value you bring to the category and their business and actively jump on board.
 They will actively seek to engage and work with you.

 However, there are two critical things to remember when they adopt this approach.
 First, they are still out to transfer money from your business to their business and secondly, it won’t always last long.

 Easter’s star supplier of Easter Eggs is unlikely to be the star of Christmas Chocolate Advent Calendars.
 It pays them to keep their Suppliers ‘churning’.
 It makes them more money, it keeps you unsure.